 The campus-like experience of living, studying, and performing together fosters an environment of creativity and learning for artists of all ages.
 Come join us.

 CMF hosts retreats for young musicians and musical theatre students during the summer months.
 These programs are centered around intensive instruction by world-class instructors.
 Young, talented students attend from countries around the world.
-Learn more in the Arts Education section.
+Learn more in the Summer Arts Intensives section.

-Twyla Tharp and her company were in residence at the CMF for six weeks in April and May of 2016.
-During her residency, Ms. Tharp reconstructed two earlier works, presented a new work, and engaged the local community through outreach programs.
-This residency was supported by Pathways to Dance, an eight-county Capital Region initiative designed to support new dance creation and presentation.
+Twyla Tharp and her company were in residence at the CMF for three years, from 2016-2018.
+During her residencies, Ms. Tharp has reconstructed earlier works, presented a new work, and engaged the local community through outreach programs.

 Paul Taylor Dance Company and Taylor 2 were in residence for three weeks in May of 2013.
 Taylor 2 interacted with the local community through master classes, lecture-demonstrations, and performances.
 The Paul Taylor Dance Company also performed during the residency period.